IkeB108/P5-TileRenderer-Library/Instructions_HowTo_withLVLLVL.md

 }
 ```
-*A new text graphic is created every time the text changes when you call `getTextGraphic()`.
+**A new text graphic is created every time the text changes when you call `getTextGraphic()`.
 For example, if you call `getTextGraphic()` to display the frame rate (as is done in the provided [example sketch](Instructions_withLVLLVL.md#example-sketch)), a new graphic will be created every time the frame rate changes.
+So deleting old graphics is especially important.*